suryabhupa/display/README.md

 ![](https://raw.github.com/szym/display/master/example.png)

+### Tunneling display to localhost
+In some cases, such as accessing a remote server using SSH (e.g. AWS, etc.) with a terminal interface, it is not possible to open a browser and navigate to localhost.
+Alternatively, we can _forward the port_ through SSH.
+For example, if the display server is running on port 8888 on the remote server, then you SSH using:

+    ssh -L 8000:localhost:8888 username@example.com

+Now, we can access the display server on our local machine on port 8000, or by navigating to `http://0.0.0.0:8000/`.

 ## <a name='usage'></a> Usage

 Each command creates a new window (pane) on the desktop that can be independently positioned, resized, maximized.